Ogdensburg Free Academy

 Ogdensburg Free Academy is a public high school in Ogdensburg, New York.
 It consists of around 750 or more students in the 7th through 12th grade.
 The famous Golden Dome is located on State Street and attracts residents from across the North Country.
 Every year, the Ogdensburg Boys & Girls Clubs of America hosts an 'Expo' where local businesses can get the most advertisement.
 There are also performances (such as the local dance studio or choir) in the Golden Dome.

 History

 Ogdensburg Free Academy was founded in 1868.

 In March 2020, Ogdensburg Free Academy, along with other schools in the area, closed due to the COVID-19 pandemic.
 It remained closed until the end of the school year, with classes being held online.

 Academics

 Ogdensburg Free Academy is ranked 425th in New York State, and 5,125th in the nation.
 The AP participation rate is 23%, minority enrollment is 2%, and 54% of enrolled students are economically disadvantaged.
 It performs slightly below the state median.

 Athletics

 Ogdensburg Free Academy's sports teams are known as the Blue Devils.
-Despite consistently winning NYSPHSAA Section X championships across many sports, they have never won the state championships.

-The Blue Devils are notorious in the region for their fast speed in basketball.

 OFA is home to the Van Dusen track meet, one of the oldest sporting events in New York history.

 Ogdensburg Free Academy offers the following sports: